fsvreddit/modmail-userinfo/README.md

 For earlier versions, please see the [full changelog](https://github.com/fsvreddit/modmail-userinfo/blob/main/changelog.md).

+### v1.7.0 (coming soon!)

+* Add subreddit-specific karma to output.
+This is enabled by default but can be turned off if you wish.

 ### v1.6.9

 * Allow headers to be formatted as desired - default is bold, but also supports italics and plain text.